 One way around this is to identify what you are saying to yourself.
 If you can find these types of demanding thoughts, challenge them.
 Why must they do what I want when I want it?
 If you can change demanding thoughts into preferences, it can help to reduce irrational anger.

 If you can talk about how you feel with people when appropriate, identify and challenge demanding thinking, and cool off before reacting, anger doesn’t have to get in the way of getting what you want in life.
-If you need support in dealing with anger, contact our psychologists today for assistance.
+If you need support in dealing with anger, contact our psychologists today for anger management Brisbane.